roIyat/hokachan/README.md

 * dev6 current release: focusing on stability, bug fixes, improve and remove dead code in the script, improving the central theme, making H0K4CH4N operational for php 7.0,
-implementing report captcha again now that we have cool-php-captcha (maybe not sure), Updating the post-form to resemble infinity more, implementing fixes from openIB/infinity,
+implementing report captcha again now that we have cool-php-captcha (maybe not sure),
+implementing fixes from openIB/infinity,
 dev6 lasts until september.
 * dev7: Looking if all works as intended.